jyoti-545/Python/README.md

-# Python
+# About me

 Hi there,

-I like code in python and currently I am learning it.
+I am a student.I like code in python and currently I am learning it.